D. Rooney, Co-Owner & Vegetable Farmer

 Maggie Cheney, Co-Owner & Vegetable Farmer

-Maggie grew up growing food, loving food, and wanting to share her passion and knowledge with others.
+Maggie grew up growing & loving food.
 Daughter of an organic farmer and founder of The Food Project, in Boston, she has been involved with food and farming her whole life.
-In 2006, she help start an elementary school garden program in Oakland, California, and then went on to University of California Santa Cruz Center for Agroecology and Sustainable Food Systems for two years, where she first met Angela.
-After farming in the Hudson Valley, at Four Winds Farm, she moved to NYC in 2011, where she became the Director of Farms & Education for EcoStation:NY.
-She now serves on their Board of Directors, continuing to promote youth organizing and food access work in the city.
+In 2006, she help start an elementary school garden program in Oakland, California, and then went on to University of California Santa Cruz Center for Agroecology and Sustainable Food Systems for two years, where she first met co-founder Angela.
+After farming a bit in the Hudson Valley, she moved to NYC in 2011, where she became the Director of Farms & Education for EcoStation:NY.
 In 2014, she spent a season farming in Staten Island, at the Snug Harbor Heritage Farm, which solidified her want to get back to full-time farming.

-In the off season she works with a large non-profit, Community Access, as a consultant helping to strengthen their food justice initiatives as well as continues to support the efforts and inspiring work of Rise & Root Farm, which she co-founded in 2014.
-Maggie is thrilled to continue the work she began last season with Sol Flower Farm, as now a co-owner of Rock Steady!
+In the off season she works with a large non-profit, Community Access, as a consultant helping to strengthen their food justice initiatives, teached, now for the sixth year, at Farm School NYC, an urban agriculture training program. as well as continues to support the efforts and inspiring work of Rise & Root Farm, which she co-founded in 2014.
 When not on the farm you can find Maggie talking with folks about anti-oppression work as a white ally, swimming in the quarry next to the farm or adventuring to the ocean!

 Blake Hill, Flower Manager